 - 1. The investigator submitting the proposal must be a member of the faculty or staff of Austin Peay State University.
 In the case of student research, a faculty member must act as the sponsor.
 In the case of staff, without research training, a trained researcher must act as the sponsor.
-No human subjects research at Austin Peay will be exempt from the review and approval policies and procedures. - The proposal shall be submitted to the Office of Grants and Sponsored Research.
-If the proposal is complete, the office, in conjunction with the Chairperson of the APIRB, will determine whether the proposal requires full or expedited review.
-No human subjects research at Austin Peay will be exempt from the review and approval policies and procedures. - If research involves no more than minimal risk, and meets the federal criteria to be eligible for expedited review, then the proposal may be reviewed and approved by the APIRB Chairperson, or by his or her designee.

-- 4. In the case of expedited review, the Office of Grants and Sponsored Research will review the application for completeness. - a.
+No human subjects research at Austin Peay will fall under the exempt [from further review] category. - 2.
+The proposal shall be submitted to the College of Graduate Studies.
+If the proposal is complete, the office, in conjunction with the Chairperson of the APIRB, will determine whether the proposal requires full or expedited review. - 3.
+If research involves no more than minimal risk, and meets the federal criteria to be eligible for expedited review, the proposal may be reviewed and approved by the APIRB Chairperson or by his or her designee(s). - 4.
+In the case of expedited review, the College of Graduate Studies will review the application for completeness. - a.
 The reviewer may exercise all of the authority of the APIRB, except that the reviewer may not disapprove research. - b.
 To approve the research, the reviewer must make the determination that all of the requirements specified in 45 CFR 46.111 are satisfied. - c.
 All members of the APIRB must be advised, no later than the next regularly scheduled meeting, of all research proposals approved using expedited procedures. - d.
-Full review must be conducted at a convened meeting. - e.
+Full review must be conducted at a convened meeting.

+- e.
 Once complete, an application requiring full Board review will be scheduled on the agenda of the APIRB.
 The investigator(s) may attend the meeting of the APIRB when their protocol is on the agenda for consideration.
 The Board may direct questions to the investigator regarding the research protocol and make suggestions directly to the researcher.
 The investigator may not be present during Board debate and vote on a protocol. - f.
 The investigator shall receive a written notification of the Board's actions and the available options.
-Such notification will be made as timely as possible. - B. The Austin Peay Institutional Review Board
+Such notification will be made as timely as possible.

+B. The Austin Peay Institutional Review Board

 In order to conduct a full review of a research proposal, the APIRB must have at least five members with varying backgrounds to promote complete and adequate review research activities commonly conducted at the University.
 The Board shall meet at least twice during each semester of the regular academic year.